shengyang998/project_teal/memory-bank/progress.md

 - Tile-level latency sampling and working-set estimation for tiled inference with metrics returned alongside stitched outputs.
 - Linear DNG writer that strips CFA tags, forces 3-channel SamplesPerPixel=3 output, and supports tiling plus optional lossless JPEG compression with unit coverage for metadata shaping.
 - DNG writer metadata path that carries normalization (black/white level, AsShotNeutral) into output and injects a linear sRGB ICC profile when color matrices are absent.
+- Compatibility guardrails for the linear DNG writer: fallback color matrices/illuminants, baseline exposure defaults, and a validator that asserts linearity, color transforms, SamplesPerPixel=3, and ICC presence.

 ### What's left to build
 - Project scaffolding (layers, SPM targets, DI wiring) for iOS 18+.